AmpliconSuite/CycleViz/README.md

 sudo apt-get install ttf-mscorefonts-installer fontconfig sudo fc-cache -f  # rebuilds the font cache
 ```
+Then reset the matplotlib font cache using the instructions [here](https://stackoverflow.com/questions/37920935/matplotlib-cant-find-font-installed-in-my-linux-machine).

-Alternatively, you can do this using conda by running
+Alternatively, you can do this process using conda by running

 `conda install mscorefonts`